brendanf/inferrnal/README.md

 ```

 `cmsearch`, by default, returns a table with information about each hit.
-However, it can optionally also output an alignment of the hits in
+However, it can optionally also output an alignment of the hits to a
-Stockholm format.
+file in Stockholm format.

 ``` r
 alnfile <- tempfile("alignment-", fileext = ".stk")